jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-32.md

 It is thought to be Adam Smith’s portrait because the title Wealth of Nations appears on the back of a book on the table in the picture.
 But Stewart very explicitly says that Smith never sat for his portrait, so it is very doubtful.
 All other likenesses of Smith are founded on those of Tassie and Kay.

-Smith was=
+Smith was:
-of middle height,
+- of middle height,
-full but not corpulent,
+- full but not corpulent,
-with erect figure,
+- with erect figure,
-well-set head, and
+- well-set head, and
-large gray or light blue eyes.
+- large gray or light blue eyes.

 They beamed with “inexpressible benignity.”

 He dressed so well that nobody seems to have remarked it.

-While we hear of=
+While we hear of:
-Hume’s black-spotted yellow coat,
+- Hume’s black-spotted yellow coat,
-Gibbon’s flowered velvet,
+- Gibbon’s flowered velvet,
-Hutton’s battered attire,
+- Hutton’s battered attire,
-Henry Erskine’s gray hat with the torn rim.
+- Henry Erskine’s gray hat with the torn rim.

 But there is no allusion to Smith’s dress for fault or merit.

 Smith’s books which went to his heir, Lord Reston, were divided.
 On Lord Reston’s death, they were divided between his two daughters.
 The economic books went to Mrs. Bannerman, the wife of the late Professor Bannerman of Edinburgh.
 The works on other subjects went to Mrs. Cunningham, wife of the Rev. Mr. Cunningham of Prestonpans.
 Both portions still exist.

-The former in the Library of the New College, Edinburgh, to which they have been presented by Dr. D. Douglas Bannerman of Perth; and
+The former in the Library of the New College, Edinburgh, to which they have been presented by Dr. D. Douglas Bannerman of Perth.

-The latter is with Professor Cunningham of[Pg 440] Queen’s College, Belfast, except= a few which were sold in Edinburgh in 1878, and a section, consisting almost exclusively of Greek and Latin classics, which Professor Cunningham has presented to the library of the college of which he is a member.
+The latter is with Professor Cunningham of[Pg 440] Queen’s College, Belfast, except:
+- a few which were sold in Edinburgh in 1878, and
+- a section, consisting almost exclusively of Greek and Latin classics, which Professor Cunningham has presented to the library of the college of which he is a member.

 Among other relics of Smith that are still extant are four medallions by Tassie, which very probably hung in his library.
 They are medallions of his personal friends=